johnbean393/Sidekick/docs/Markdown/Features/memory.md

 ## Using Memory

-As an `Experimental` feature, Memory is turned turned off by default.
+As an experimental feature, Memory is turned off by default.
 To turn on `Memory`, navigate to `Settings` -> `Retrieval`, then toggle `Use Memory` to on.

 ![Memory](../../img/Docs Images/Features/Memory/memorySettings.png)

 ## Remember

 Sidekick stores details from your conversations without explicit action.
-When it finds and stores a useful tidbit, the label `Updated Memory` will be displayed to the upper right of the assistant's message.
+When it finds and stores a useful tidbit, the label `Memory updated` will be displayed to the upper right of the assistant's message.

 ![Memory](../../img/Docs Images/Features/Memory/memoryRemember.png)